Aryza Evolve customer support

 I have been discharged from my insolvency, when will you update my credit file?

 Your IP/trustee is allowed up to 28 days before issuing confirmation to your creditors.
 Once we receive confirmation of the completion, we will update your credit file.
 Credit Reporting Guidelines advise to allow six to eight weeks for this update to be completed.
 However, we aim for this to completed within 30 days once we have been notified of the completion.
+Please provide a copy of the completion certificate to our Customer Support team [email protected] We will ensure your records are up to date on our system.

 I have checked my credit file.
 What should it show now that I have completed my insolvency?